VladimirNik/printPlugin/README.md

 sbt assembly
 ```

-Produced jar should have the following path:
+Produced jar should be in project's target directory.
-path/to/ivy2/local/repo/org.scala-lang.plugins/printplugin_2.10/0.2.0/jars/printplugin_2.10-assembly.jar

 see <http://scala-sbt.org/release/docs/Getting-Started/Setup.html> to setup sbt.